-If BTOP identifies significant compliance or chronic, unresolved performance issues, program staff may recommend a CAP be developed, in coordination with the Grants Officer and BTOP Program Office.
+If BTOP identifies significant compliance or chronic unresolved performance issues, program staff may recommend a CAP be developed, in coordination with the Grants Officer and BTOP Program Office.
 CAPs will specify how non-resolution of identified performance issues will be escalated to the Grants Office for further remedy.
-CAPs may be used in conjunction with a TAP and a PIP.
+CAPs may be used in conjunction with a PIP or TA activities.